justintungonline/openshift-k8s-tests/README.md

 #### Automation on Code Changes

+- Most Git repository servers support web hooks  —  calling to an external source via HTTP(S) when a change in the code repository happens.
+- OpenShift has an API endpoint that can receive hooks from remote systems in order to trigger builds.
+Pointing the code repository’s hook at the OpenShift Pipelines resources allows automated code/build/deploy pipelines.

 ##### Pipeline Triggers

-Git server repositories support the concept of web hooks --- calling to an external source via HTTP(S) when a change in the code repository happens.
-OpenShift provides an API endpoint that supports receiving hooks from remote systems in order to trigger builds.
-By pointing the code repository's hook at the OpenShift Pipelines resources, automated code/build/deploy pipelines can be achieved using:
+Tekton triggers enable configuring of pipelines to respond to events like git push events.
+Adding triggering support requires:

 - TriggerTemplate: a trigger template is a template for newly created resources.
 It supports parameters to create specific `PipelineResources` and `PipelineRuns`.
 - TriggerBinding: validates events and extracts payload fields
 - EventListener: connects `TriggerBindings` and `TriggerTemplates` into an addressable endpoint (the event sink).
 It uses the extracted event parameters from each TriggerBinding (and any supplied static parameters) to create the resources specified in the corresponding TriggerTemplate.
 It also optionally allows an external service to pre-process the event payload via the interceptor field.

 Create a new Pod with a Route that can be used to setup a Webhook on a git server to trigger the automatic start of the Pipeline